ismailuddin/batteries/docs/source/installation.md

 ## Installation
-Install batteries package using `pip` from the command line:
+Install snowcone package using `pip` from the command line:

 ```shell
 $   pip install .